myfoxtail/watercolor-painting/README.md

 To find about each of those you can google or search on youtube by name.

 While practicing, constantly analyse and make notes of results.
 What you like, what you don't like.
-What you found works or not.
+What you find works or not.
+You may also start finding that there is certain style you prefer or avoid.

 ### Step 2.
 Apply techniques for objects
-Instead of jumping straight into drawing complex pictures and compositions, I suggest to start with drawing simple objects: trees, flours, cubes, apples, clouds, rocks, etc. Here it's important to practice drawing, for example, a tree using all the different techniques you learnt about during the first step.
+Instead of jumping straight into drawing complex pictures and compositions, I suggest to start with **drawing simple objects**: trees, flours, cubes, apples, clouds, rocks, etc. Here it's important to practice drawing, for example, a tree using all the different techniques you learnt about during the first step.
 During this step we also start learning from someone else.
 I suggest picking up a few artists youtube channels and repeating their studies on small objects.

+Make sure:
-Try to make sure they are not doing speed paining, because you want to see their way to apply techniques to get a better feel of the watercolor.
+- artists are not doing speed painting (you want to see their way to apply techniques to get a better feel of the watercolor)
+- artists explain or vocalise what they are doing (not critical, but nice to have)
+- to pick up multiple channels with different styles (that way you can see how the tree can be painted from 5000 directions)

 Here is the learning process:
 - observe and study the demonstration